Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Oktober 2024 06.24.00 UTC
+- WIB: Rabu, 30 Oktober 2024 08.52.22 UTC
-- WITA: Rabu, 30 Oktober 2024 07.24.00 UTC
+- WITA: Rabu, 30 Oktober 2024 09.52.22 UTC
-- WIT: Rabu, 30 Oktober 2024 08.24.00 UTC
+- WIT: Rabu, 30 Oktober 2024 10.52.22 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: motivational
+Kategori: friendship